blixai/docs/guide/README.md

 # Overview
 > An elegant weapon for a more civilized age. - Obi-Wan Kenobi

-Blix is a **command line tool** for Javascript applications.
+Blix is a **command line tool** and **scripting library** for Javascript applications.
 It can be used to create projects from scratch or integrate new features and tools into existing applications.
 Blix works to provide a pleasant, rapid development experience by leveraging **convention + configuration**.

-## Blix commands:
+## CLI Commands:
 ```bash
   blix new
   blix add